2. Our Story Photo.jpg

 From 2000-2021, we created, saved, wrote and shared a body of practices, field notes, journal entries, essays and books with those who experienced our programs.
 We then entered a new phase of the Center where we engaged in a two-year process of synthesizing and contextualizing this body of work to share with a wider audience.
 During this time, from 2021-2023, we graduated the Inner Life of the Child in Nature class of 2022, but our other program offerings remained dormant.
 Our monthly reflections and the publication of our journal, Chrysalis continued as usual.
 In May 2023, we published The Place of Our Belonging: A Work for Children and Educators Mentored by Thomas Berry.

-The Center is guided by a Council of Educators as a working embodiment of its mission to recover the inner vision of a society in harmony with nature.
-Council members are all graduates of the Center’s Inner Life of the Child in Nature program and have been shepherding the Center since 2012.
-During this time of synthesis, the Council will bring the Center’s body of work into deep contemplation and expression and will be reaching out with our new publication.
-In doing so, we will be listening for what is calling to the Center from the future.
+The Center was guided by a Council of Educators from 2012-2024 as a working embodiment of its mission to recover the inner vision of a society in harmony with nature.
+Council members were all graduates of the Center’s Inner Life of the Child in Nature program.

 2a.
 Photo.jpg